Q&A with Gravie’s Chief People Officer, Amy Spartz

 - Remove Obstacles: Solving problems is what we do, even if that means recruiting help from another team member or working cross-functionally.
 We want employees to always feel empowered in our collective mission to remove obstacles for each other and our customers.

-- Reasonable People do Reasonable Things: This is one of the guiding principles behind some of our benefits like unlimited PTO, and frankly even our own health benefits plan Comfort, which offers 100% coverage on most common services.
+- Reasonable People do Reasonable Things: This is one of the guiding principles behind some of our benefits like flexible PTO, and frankly even our own health benefits plan Comfort, which offers 100% coverage on most common services.
 We put our trust in the employees we hire to make reasonable and smart decisions, offering guidance or parameters when needed.